NikolajBjorner/ShonanArtOfSAT/program.md

 __Abstract__:
 The demonstrated code-understanding capability of LLMs raises the question of whether they can be used for automated program verification, a task that typically demands high-level abstract reasoning about program properties that is challenging for verification tools.
 We propose a general methodology to combine the power of LLMs and automated reasoners for automated program verification.
 We formally describe this methodology as a set of derivation rules and prove its soundness.
 We instantiate the calculus as a sound automated verification procedure, which led to practical improvements on a set of synthetic and competition benchmarks.

+## Miyuki Koshimura

+__Title__: Optimal Scheduling for a Vertical Transport Machine with MaxSAT

+__Abstract__:
+This study considers optimal scheduling for a vertical transport machine (VTM) with MaxSAT.
+The VTM is a part of the automated warehouse which stores lots of baggage in shelves.
+Many pieces of baggage arriving from various locations are transported to designated floors by conveyors and VTM, and stored on shelves on that floor.
+The movement of the baggage in the VTM is described as a set of Boolean formulas, and those costs are represented by a set of weighted Boolean formulas.
+The MaxSAT solver finds out an optimal scheduling as a model satisfying the formulas with the minimum cost.
+Experimental results show that the proposed method can solve the practical problems in reasonable time.

 ## Masahiro Sakai